bytecodealliance/wasm-micro-runtime/ts2wasm/tools/playground/doc/API.md

     ``` json
     {
         "content": "xxxxxxx",   // if compile success, the generated text representation
-        "error": "xxxxxxx"  // if compile failed, the error message
+        "error": "xxxxxxx",  // if compile failed, the error message
+        "wasm": "xxxxxxx"    // if compile success, base64 of the generated wasm binary
     }
     ```